 Boston College Undergraduate Research Fellowship

-Research Assistant (June 2023-present)
+Research Assistant (June 2023-June 2024)

-Research Assistant (January 2022-present)
+Research Assistant (January 2022-May 2024)

 Undergraduate Research Assistant (July 2020-August 2022)